Cyber28/Mag/README.md

 ## Extra details

 - You can specify a port with the `MAG_PORT` environment variable (by default it will run on 8000)
-- By default, Mag caches 10 seeds per generator.
-You can edit this number in the `lib/mag/cache.ex` file
+- You can specify the number of seeds to keep cached with the `MAG_MAX_CACHE` environment variable (by default it will cache 10)
 - It is HIGHLY recommended to only allow specified hosts to access your deployment

 ### Credits